Tanzkalmar35/Chess-P5/README.md

     3: Click on the "Go Live button in the bottom left corner of the screen

-    4: A new Browser tab with a preview of the project opens
+    4: A new Browser tab with a preview of the project opens or it shows all the files and you have to select the index.html.